NUMSC-CoreFacility/sharedLabSpace/Facilities.md

 *If you publish a study in which some way used the equipment listed below, please add this to your Acknowledgements:*

-Resources purchased with funds from the NSF FMSL program (DBI 1722553, to Northeastern University) were used to generate data for this manuscript.
+Resources purchased with funds from the NSF FSML program (DBI 1722553, to Northeastern University) were used to generate data for this manuscript.

 ## Facilities description